rust-lang/rust/text/0000-macro-future-proofing.md

     2. If `T` is a simple NT, look ahead to the next token `T'` in `M`.
 If `T'` is `EOF` or a close delimiter of a token tree, replace `T'` with `F`.
-If `T'` is in the set `FOLLOW(NT)`, `T'` is EOF, `T'` is any NT, or `T'` is any identifier, continue.
+If `T'` is in the set `FOLLOW(NT)`, `T'` is EOF, `T'` is any NT, or `T'` is any close delimiter, continue.
 Else, reject.
     3. Else, `T` is a complex NT.
         1. If `T` has the form `$(...)+` or `$(...)*`, run the algorithm on the contents with `F` set to `EOF`.
 If it accepts, continue, else,